UpCloudLtd/terraform-provider-upcloud/docs/resources/server.md

 		If you want to switch from using server simple backup to per-storage defined backup rules, please first remove simple_backup block from a server, run 'terraform apply', then add 'backup_rule' to desired storages and run 'terraform apply' again. (see [below for nested schema](#nestedblock--template--backup_rule))
+- **delete_autoresize_backup** (Boolean) If set to true, the backup taken before the partition and filesystem resize attempt will be deleted immediately after success.
+- **filesystem_autoresize** (Boolean) If set to true, provider will attempt to resize partition and filesystem when the size of template storage changes.
+							Please note that before the resize attempt is made, backup of the storage will be taken.
+If the resize attempt fails, the backup will be used to restore the storage and then deleted.
+If the resize attempt succeeds, backup will be kept (unless delete_autoresize_backup option is set to true).
+							Taking and keeping backups incure costs.
 - **size** (Number) The size of the storage in gigabytes
 - **title** (String) A short, informative description